 Use the latest version of operating systems since they typically incorporate additional security technologies such as anti-exploitation capabilities.
-Don’t use operating system versions that are no longer vendor-supported with patches for security vulnerabilities.
+Don’t use operating system versions that are no longer vendor-supported with patches for vulnerabilities.

-‘Extreme risk’ security vulnerabilities in operating systems used by the organisation can enable adversaries to perform actions such as elevating their privileges, which can result in significant consequences for the organisation.
-The level of security risk might also be affected by whether exploit code for a security vulnerability is available commercially or publicly, for example in an open source tool like the Metasploit Framework or in a cybercrime exploit kit.
+‘Extreme risk’ vulnerabilities in operating systems used by the organisation can enable adversaries to perform actions such as elevating their privileges, which can result in significant consequences for the organisation.
+The level of security risk might also be affected by whether exploit code for a vulnerability is available commercially or publicly, for example in an open source tool like the Metasploit Framework or in a cybercrime exploit kit.

 Refer to the implementation guidance provided for mitigation strategy ‘Patch applications’.